Dicke superposition probes for noise-resilient Heisenberg and super-Heisenberg Metrology: Dicke superposition probes for noise-resilient linear metrology

 The Kraus operators for amplitude damping are given by

 Phase damping is described by the Kraus operators

 where $\mathbb{I}_2$ denotes $2\times 2$ identity matrix.
 Global depolarization acts collectively and transforms the state as

-For each noise model, the output state $\hat\rho_{\mathrm{noisy}}$ is evaluated from Eq.~(\ref{outputn}) or Eq.~(\ref{globaldep}).
-The corresponding QFI is then computed using Eq.~(\ref{qf1}), and the phase sensitivity $\Delta\theta$ is evaluated using the quantum Cramér--Rao bound, Eq.~(\ref{qcrb}).
+For each noise model, the noisy output state $\hat\rho_{\mathrm{noisy}}$ is obtained using Eq.~(\ref{outputn}) or Eq.~(\ref{globaldep}).
+The corresponding QFI is then computed using (\ref{qf1}), and the phase sensitivity $\Delta\theta$ is evaluated using the quantum Cramér--Rao bound, (\ref{qcrb}).

-Figures~\ref{fi8} and ~\ref{ps8} compare the noise robustness of the near-optimal Dicke superposition states with that of W--superposition, GHZ, and balanced Dicke states for $N=8$.
-Under phase damping, the Dicke superposition probe $\lvert D^{(8)}_{3,5}\rangle$ and the balanced Dicke state $\lvert D_{4,4}\rangle$ exhibit similar behavior, maintaining larger QFI over a broad range of noise strengths, outperform the GHZ and W--superposition probe $\lvert D^{(8)}_{1,7}\rangle$ (see Figs.~2(a), 3(a)).
-Under amplitude damping, the phase sensitivity of the balanced Dicke state lies between the SNL and the HL over a broader range of noise strengths than that of the GHZ, W--superposition, and near-optimal Dicke superposition states (see Fig.~3(b)).
-Under global depolarization, the optimal probe state (GHZ) and the near-optimal Dicke superposition state $|D^{(8)}_{3,5}\rangle$ exhibit similar metrological behavior, maintaining phase sensitivity between the HL and SNL across almost the entire range of noise strengths (see Fig.~3(c)).
+Figures~\ref{fi8} and~\ref{ps8} compare the noise resilience of the near-optimal Dicke-superposition states with that of W--superposition, GHZ, and balanced Dicke states for $N=12$.
+Under phase damping, the Dicke-superposition probe $\lvert D^{(12)}_{5,7}\rangle$ and the balanced Dicke state $\lvert D_{6,6}\rangle$ exhibit comparable robustness, maintaining larger QFI over a broad range of noise strengths and outperforming the GHZ and W--superposition probe $\lvert D^{(12)}_{1,11}\rangle$ (see Figs.~2(a), 3(a)).
+Under amplitude damping, the balanced Dicke state maintains phase sensitivity between the SNL and the HL over a broader range of noise strengths than the GHZ, W--superposition, and near-optimal Dicke-superposition states (see Fig.~3(b)).
+Under global depolarization, the optimal probe state (GHZ) and the near-optimal Dicke-superposition state $\vert D^{(12)}_{5,7}\rangle$ exhibit similar metrological behavior, maintaining phase sensitivity between the HL and SNL across almost the entire range of noise strengths (see Fig.~3(c)).

+Under local phase damping, the near-optimal Dicke-superposition probes and the balanced Dicke states exhibit a noticeably slower degradation of metrological performance than the GHZ and W-superposition states, as evidenced by the behaviour of both the QFI and the phase sensitivity shown in Figs.~\ref{fi8}(a) and \ref{ps8}(a).
+The results suggest that the quantum correlations responsible for metrological enhancement are comparatively more resilient in these probe states under local dephasing.
+A detailed analytical characterization of the underlying mechanism is beyond the scope of the present work; nevertheless, the numerical results clearly demonstrate the superior resilience of the Dicke-superposition and balanced Dicke probes against phase damping noise.

+Unlike local phase and amplitude damping channels, global depolarization acts collectively on the entire multipartite state.
+Consequently, the noise does not selectively affect particular excitation sectors or coherence structures, leading primarily to an overall reduction of the QFI while largely preserving the qualitative ordering observed in the noiseless case.

+As discussed in Sec.~III.A, the near-optimal Dicke superposition states exhibit a larger noiseless QFI than the W-superposition state for system sizes $N\lesssim 20$ (see Fig.~\ref{1}).
+However, this ordering is reversed for $N>20$, where the W-superposition state becomes metrologically superior.
+To examine how this change in the noiseless metrological ordering manifests itself in the presence of noise, Fig.~\ref{psnew} compares the noise resilience of the corresponding probe states for $N=30$ under the three noise models considered.